 - Navigate to the Settings > Single Sign-On menu from your Circle.so account.
 Turn on the Enable SSO toggle.

 - In the OAuth Provider section, select Teachable from the drop-down menu.

-- Copy the Callback URL from your Circle.so account and paste it in the Callback URL field on your Teachable Settings > Integrations page.
-Click Save at the top of the page.
+- Copy the Callback URL from your Circle.so account and paste it in the Circle Callback URL field on the Teachable Circle SSO popup.

 - Enter “Teachable” in the Provider Name field on Circle.

-- Copy the Client ID from Teachable and paste it in the Client ID field on Circle.so.
+- From your Teachable Circle SSO popup, copy the Client ID by clicking copy text.
+Paste it in the Client ID field on Circle.so.